StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Unfortunately, Rule 606 reporting isn’t standardized well.
 There’s no universal measure that can be pulled and used to conduct an apples-to-apples comparison between PFOF brokers.

-In our testing, tastytrade’ downloadable platform stood out as lightning-fast.
+In our testing, tastytrade’s downloadable platform stood out as lightning-fast.
 We think speed played a part in every decision tastytrade made while developing its platform.
 But we can’t say for certain which broker has the fastest execution, because internet connectivity plays a very large role.

 Can brokers trade against their customers?